 Ways to Maintain Your High School GPA

 Once your college applications are sent off, it’s essential to maintain your high school GPA and keep your academic momentum going!
-Your performance during your second semester of high school can potentially affect your acceptance to schools, as you will be required to submit a final transcript including your second semester of senior year grades.
-It can also affect any financial aid you’ve been awarded (such as scholarships), since some have minimum GPA requirements students need to meet to keep them.
+Your performance during your second semester of high school can potentially affect your acceptance to schools, since you are required to submit a final transcript to your college.
+It can also affect any financial aid you’ve been awarded (such as scholarships), since some have minimum GPA requirements.
 Here are some tips to help you stay on top of your grades and finish high school strong!

 Read the syllabus

-Putting the work in that you need to succeed in a class is key in high school, but especially in college!
-Honing your study skills in high school will benefit you once you start college, because you’ll already know what studying tips and tricks work best for you.
+Putting in the work that you need to succeed in a class is key in high school, but especially in college!
+Perfecting your study skills in high school will benefit you once you start college, because you’ll already know what studying tips and tricks work best for you.
 To make studying fun and collaborative, try setting up a study group with friends.
-You can make flash cards, practice problems, complete your readings, and quiz yourself and others.
-Read more about our favorite study tips here, or check out some of these free online study resources that can help you succeed in your classes:
+You can make flash cards and practice problems, complete your readings, and quiz yourself and others.
+Check out some of these free online study resources that can also help you succeed in your classes:

 Some students may feel overwhelmed, burnt out, or even a bit unmotivated after sending off their college applications, which is totally normal.
 College application season is a highly stressful time for many students, so once your applications are complete, it could be a great time to practice some self-care.
 Whether it’s hitting the gym or playing your favorite instrument, be sure to take some time for yourself to recharge and do things you enjoy.
 This can help you stay focused and motivated to finish the school year off strong!

 Need support or tips to finish your senior year strong?
-Text us!
-Send #Hello to 33-55-77 to chat with one of our advisors.
+Text #Hello to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!